CDC chief makes $375K, far exceeding his predecessors' pay - Philly

 Redfield is also making at least $150,000 more a year than any other previous CDC director.

-By private industry standards, his CDC salary is modest for someone with his resume.
+By private industry standards, Redfield's CDC salary is modest for someone with his resume.
 But his pay is high for the field of government public health.

 "It is an exceptional amount of money for what we've seen in the past for (CDC) directors," said Angela Beck, a University of Michigan researcher who studies public health workforce issues.